 Best Seating distance for TV screen sizes

-Again, if your budget allow, buying the largest possible TV that work with your room size turn out to be the best solution.
-Still, this is a two conditions verse, that is if the TV is too big for your room, you’re at risk of straining your eyes while an undersized TV doesn’t give you all the details of displaying picture.
+Again, if your budget allows, buying the largest possible TV that works with your room size turns out to be the best solution.
+Still, this is a two conditions verse, that is if the TV is too big for your room, you’re at risk of straining your eyes while an undersized TV doesn’t give you all the details of displaying the picture.

 So before buying, measure the distance where the TV will be mounted or placed to where the sofa or seating structures will be.
 From there you will have a pretty good idea on which TV size would be to provide the best viewing area.

-Typically for an 1080 HDTV, the viewing distance should be 1.5 to 2.5 times of the screen size while for the 4K ultra HD it’s only 1 to 1.5 ratio.
-Different resolution has different viewing distance as well.
+Typically for a 1080 HDTV, the viewing distance should be 1.5 to 2.5 times of the screen size while for the 4K Ultra HD it’s only 1 to 1.5 ratio.
+The different resolution has different viewing distance as well.
 For your information, see the below table for a general TV screen size optimal viewing distances.

 |TV screen size||Best Viewing distance range for 1080 HDTV||Best Viewing distance range for 4K UltraHD TV|